WebAssembly/wasi-io/standard/io/docs.md

 ---

 #### <a href="#forward_n" name="forward_n"></a> `forward_n(source: input_byte_stream, sink: output_byte_stream, len: size) -> Result<(size, read_status), ()>`
-Forward up to `$n` bytes from an input stream to an output stream.
+Forward up to `$len` bytes from an input stream to an output stream.

 If a failure occurs on the output stream, the remaining data from the input stream is consumed and discarded.